 A template for NONs issued to a vendor is included in Appendix C. For additional guidance on documenting nonconformance, refer to the NRC Enforcement Manual.

+The NON should present the most significant nonconformances first.

 Cover Page.
 The report cover page gives a short summary of information about the inspection.
-It contains the docket/certificate number, report number, facility name, dates of inspection, names and titles of participating inspectors, and name and title of the approving NRC manager.
+It contains the docket/certificate number, report number, facility name and address, the vendor or applicant’s contact information, a high level description of the vendor or applicant’s nuclear industry activity, dates of inspection, names and titles of participating inspectors, and name and title of the approving NRC manager.
+A template for the cover page is included in Appendix D to this inspection manual chapter.

 Executive Summary.
 The Executive Summary should include the following:

-The purpose, scope, and bases for the inspection
+The purpose, scope, and bases for the inspection, and whether any ITAAC were addressed during the inspection.

+A description of the safety related activities observed during the inspection.

 Recently performed inspections at the facility, including the dates of the inspection(s) (i.e., in the last five years) as applicable.
 The summary should briefly describe or list recent violations, nonconformances, or unresolved items at the vendor.

 The important conclusions reached by NRC as a result of the inspection.
-The statements may duplicate or condense the conclusions provided in the report details Not every conclusion in the inspection report needs to be repeated in the Executive Summary.
+The statements may duplicate or condense the conclusions provided in the report details, and should include a high level description of the activities observed to reach the conclusions.
+Not every conclusion in the inspection report needs to be repeated in the Executive Summary.
 However, the conclusions stated in the cover letter, should be included.
-There should never be anything in the Executive Summary is new or different from the information provided in the report details.
+There should never be anything in the Executive Summary that is new or different from the information provided in the report details.

 Table of Contents.
-For long or complicated reports (i.e., the report details section is more than 10 pages long), the report include a table of contents.
+For long or complicated reports (i.e., the report details section is more than 10 pages long), the report may include a table of contents.

-Report Details The report details describe the objective evidence provides the basis for the inspectors’ conclusions.
+Report Details.
+The report details describe the objective evidence that provides the basis for the inspectors’ conclusions.
 Reports should be written in the past tense.
-Reports should be written consistent with the guidance in NRC Editorial Style Guide (NUREG 1379.) be organized into sections addressing one area of inspection (e.g., Part 21 Program, Corrective Action Program, Audits of Commercial Suppliers, etc.).
+Reports should be written consistent with the guidance in NRC Editorial Style Guide (NUREG 1379.)
+The report details should be organized into sections addressing one area of inspection (e.g., Part 21 Program, Corrective Action Program, Audits of Commercial Suppliers, etc.).
 Any review of follow-up items should be included in the applicable section.
 Each section will be divided into scope, observations and findings, and conclusions, as described below.

 a.
 Inspection Scope.
 The Scope describes what was inspected, consistent with the Inspection Procedure (IP).
 The narrative can be extracted from the Objectives or Requirements section of the applicable IP.
 It is acceptable to state either what the inspectors did, or what the inspection accomplished.
-For example, a Scope section could be phrased, “The inspectors reviewed (observed, sampled, evaluated)...”
+For example, a Scope section could be phrased, “The inspectors reviewed (observed, sampled, evaluated, etc.)...”
 The Scope statements might also describe why certain items were inspected, for example, “...to determine compliance with...”

 When no findings are identified, the Scope section should, when relevant, include: